pro-cosmos/zend_twig/README.md

-zend_twig
+MoneyBook
 =========
-Example project based on Zend + Twig + Bootstrap
+MoneyBook is example of CRUD project based on Zend + Twig + Bootstrap.
+It represent money expenditure account.